davidmartinrius/speech-dataset-generator/README.md

 #### Mayavoz
 The pretrained model of mayavoz only works with a sampling rate of 16000.
 Only recommended if the input source is also at 16000 hz.

-### The audio is not always 100% used to be splitted into files
+### The audio is not always 100% splitted into sub files

 An input audio may not be used completely.
 Here some reasons:
 - The range_times do not fit a transcripted segment.